glmdgrielson/words/atlas-etcetera.md

   region for the eyes, and covering the torso at least down to the serial.
 Thus the tradition for adding one's serial to the scarf, usually over where the mouth would be or directly below it.
+- Sector 000 is a common euphemism for the parts of the ship not otherwise used by any other sector.
+Mostly this is hallways and the machinery that actually powers the ship, but it also holds all of the maintenance crew.
+Most people with first hand experience with maintenance regard them as quite _odd_.
+After all, they're engineers who spend more time around computers than people.
+The maintenance crew handles the basic functions of the ship, repair of the holy starship, trade between various sectors, and record keeping.
+These records are ..._distinctive_, and often not in the good way.
+In the "we lost an entire country because everybody assumed its location was so obvious as to never bother writing it _down_" way.

 # _Atlas_ setting questions